-Post-traumatic stress disorder, often referred to as PTSD, is more common than you may realize.
+Post-traumatic stress disorder, often referred to as PTSD, is more common than most people think and it’s no surprise there are several famous people with PTSD or post-traumatic stress disorder.

-If you or someone you know is struggling with this condition, it can help to learn about the celebrities with PTSD.
 Just like reading about celebrities in recovery, it highlights the fact that struggles like addiction and post-traumatic stress disorder can happen to anyone.

-7 Famous People & Celebrities With PTSD – Post Traumatic Stress Disorder
+7 Celebrities and Famous People With PTSD

 1. Lady Gaga